luisaconnarty1/MCA-2024/README.md

 NOTATED DATA

 Notated formats of Data can be found on multiplke sheet music platforms online.
-For my project, I am purchasing an arrangement curated by ??, found and purchased on Musescore.com.
+For my project, I am purchasing an arrangement, found and purchased on Musescore.com.
 However, there is a vast availability of notated data online with other websites including ultimate-guitar.com, as well as videos on social platforms such as Youtube and Tiktok displaying arrangements alongside a guided tutorial on how to play a cover of the song.

 ACOUSTIC DATA